purplesusan/cadence-client/docs/workflows.md

 ```
 ## Starting workflow executions

-Given a workflow interface executing a workflow requires initializing a `WorkflowClient` instance, creating
+A workflow interface executing a workflow requires initializing a `WorkflowClient` instance, creating
-a client side stub to the workflow, and then calling a method annotated with @WorkflowMethod.
+a client-side stub to the workflow, and then calling a method annotated with `@WorkflowMethod`.
 ```java
 WorkflowClient workflowClient = WorkflowClient.newClient(cadenceServiceHost, cadenceServicePort, domain);
 // Create a workflow stub.